FC150 Millennial Summit

 Those who apply after March 24 will pay a registration fee of $139.00.
 Applications will continue to be accepted until Friday, May 1, 12:00am PST.
+Registration is now closed.

 Q: Where will I stay?

-While the cost of travel and accommodations are the responsibility of each delegate, we have secured accommodations at a discounted rate for the personal booking convenience of Faith in Canada 150 Millennial Summit delegates who are accepted to the program, provided they secure these accomodations before April 28.
+While the cost of travel and accommodations are the responsibility of each delegate, we have secured accommodations at a discounted rate for the personal booking convenience of Faith in Canada 150 Millennial Summit delegates who are accepted to the program, provided they secure these accommodations before April 28.
 Each attendee will be given details on this discount upon confirmation of their place at the Summit.
 Should delegates prefer to make alternative arrangements you are welcome to do so.

 Q: Do I need to provide references?